 “Between myself and my two children who have medical issues we are constantly in and out of drs offices.
 This would simplify things a lot”

 “I would love to be able to do everything on my phone.
 I’m diabetic so I have to get a check up every 3 months and go to a specialist twice a year.
 This would save me a lot of time.”

 In addition to getting rapid feedback, Alpha enables clients to dig in deeper by having prospective users explain how they’d use the product in the wild, and even additional features they’d like to see.
 In general, we’ve found that this emotional investment is indicative of a market opportunity.
 After the first version of Med Chatbot, we iterated on the simple concept and developed a more robust prototype with the features that were informed by user insights.

 Rebranded as “Virtual Healthcare Assistant”, we used Alpha again to get additional features prototyped.
 The new iteration not only included the ability to book and confirm appointments, but also features for reporting and diagnosing symptoms, and filling prescriptions.
 You can click through the interactive prototype here.

 Turns out, users loved the concept of feeling like they had around-the-clock access to a doctor, even for mild symptoms.
 In particular, check out what Robert said:

 Turns out, chatbots are a potential breakthrough for patient engagement.
 Alpha provided a piece of that puzzle, but it’ll be up to healthcare innovators to fill in the rest.

-If you’re looking into similar opportunities, Alpha’s Consumer Insights Platform and can accelerate speed-to-insight and help you make smarter decisions.
+If you’re looking into similar opportunities, Alpha’s rapid consumer feedback platform and can accelerate speed-to-insight and help you make smarter decisions.
 Management teams that are responsive to consumer trends are significantly more likely to build successful products that meet the needs of consumers.